 Even for a school like Spelman, which is off the charts in most categories the scorecard ranks favorably for post-graduate outcomes, the narrative is incomplete in regards to the school being “about average” for former students repaying debt.

 A simple question that rarely has been asked of the Department of Education: why are schools being held responsible for the financial struggles of former students?
 The logic is that colleges and universities are allowing students to earn degrees that do not help them to get jobs, or allowing unprepared students to ring up astronomical debt before dropping out of school altogether.

 It would seem to be a fair approach to protecting taxpayers, until you consider the way most basic federal lending works.

 The Department of Agriculture doesn’t deny loans to farmers in specific regions because weather patterns can change.
 FEMA doesn’t deny relief to Baton Rouge or New Orleans because the region is at annual risk for hurricane and flooding damage.

-And the government doesn’t avoid loans to banks because corruption caused the near collapse of the nation’s economy.
+And the government doesn’t avoid loans to banks because corruption caused the near-collapse of the nation’s economy.

-But on the subject of poor and middle class people borrowing to increase wealth and economic stability, its time for regulation that starts with institutions giving them the opportunity to do so?
+But on the subject of poor and middle-class people borrowing to increase wealth and economic stability, its time for regulation that starts with institutions giving them the opportunity to do so?
 It doesn’t add up.

 But more importantly, colleges aren’t lending federal money.
-They don’t accept applications for aid, they don’t make judgements on how much each student receives, they don’t make decisions on refunds.
+They don’t accept applications for aid, they don’t make judgments on how much each student receives, they don’t make decisions on refunds.
 They award funding that is granted to students by the Department of Education, with the school acting as the disbursement center.
 The money follows the students and their annual applications for aid.

-The federal government looks at taxes, credit and academic performance to determine which students are worthy of taxpayer investment, but when students fail to yield a return on investment, it’s the school’s fault?
+The federal government looks at taxes, credit, and academic performance to determine which students are worthy of taxpayer investment, but when students fail to yield a return on investment, it’s the school’s fault?